gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

         pages.push({
           // Each page is required to have a `path` as well
           // as a template component.
 The `context` is
-          // optional but is often necessary as data in
+          // optional but is often necessary so the template
-          // `context` is passed as GraphQL *variables* when
-          // running the GraphQL query for each page for a
+          // can query data specific to each page.
-          // template.
           path: slug(edge.node.id),
           component: postPage,
           context: {